Forex Trading Malaysia

 |MYR 45||Visit Broker|

-Most of the trading is from banks, multi-national corporations, and institutional investors.
-Some of the tradings in the forex market is speculative in nature, and a part of it is from retail traders.
+Most of the trading is from banks, multinational corporations, and institutional investors.
+Some of the trade in the forex market is speculative in nature, and a part of it is from retail traders.
 Retail traders are individual and independent traders who trade with their own money.
 Retail traders come to the forex market to speculate, hedge against currency and interest rate risk, etc.

 The forex market ecosystem teems with a lot of participants.
 Let us discuss some of them.